Sigma117/Duck_Lane_Detection/README.md

 - Open Config.py file and change all path in your path
 - Lanch file Test.py

-If you want try different images you just nee to add them on the test set and change the Test_index.txt (in this case you can use one of my random labels, you cont need to create as you own labels)
+If you want try different images you just need to add them on the test set and change the Test_index.txt (in this case you can use one of my random labels, you cont need to create as you own labels)

 ## Download